amandamcgow/Choose2BeCurious/README.md

 # Choose2BeCurious
-Topic SBM Modeling for C2B podcast transcripts.
+Topic Stochastic Block Modeling for natural language processing of C2B podcast transcripts.
+See https://topsbm.github.io/ for additional details on packages used.